JoseskVolpe/Pixely-Vulpine-Framework/README.md

 There's few J2ME apps that works great on touch, it should be well optimized for touch devices, but still, it needs to be 100% compatible with non-touchscreen devices<br>
 ## To be lightweight<br>
 It should cost few RAM and storage resource, main maximum should be 40Kb, but no more than 100Kb<br>
+## To be customizable<br>
+The developer will be able to customize colors, textures, backgrounds and create it's own custom contents for this framework<br>
 ## To be easy<br>
 It should be easy to use on IDEs.
 Just some layout.addContent(Content) and you made a cool advanced design<br>
 ## Open-source<br>
-It shall be open-source and MIT license, so you can do your projects, including closed-source ones, without the need of reinventing the whell<br>
+It shall be open-source and MIT license, so you can do your projects, including closed-source ones, without the need to reinventing the whell<br>
 ## To be fast<br>
 There'll be loading ofcourse, but they should not disturb much and take much long<br>
 ## Multilanguage<br>